weaviate/weaviate-io/developers/weaviate/model-providers/imagebind/embeddings-multimodal.md

 ### Credentials

-As this integration runs a local container with the CLIP model, no additional credentials (e.g. API key) are required.
+As this integration runs a local container with the ImageBind model, no additional credentials (e.g. API key) are required.

 ## Configure the vectorizer

-[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) to use a CLIP embedding model by setting the vectorizer as follows:
+[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) to use an ImageBind embedding model by setting the vectorizer as follows:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">
     <FilteredTextBlock
       text={PyCode}
-      startMarker="# START BasicMMVectorizerCLIP"
+      startMarker="# START BasicMMVectorizerBind"
-      endMarker="# END BasicMMVectorizerCLIP"
+      endMarker="# END BasicMMVectorizerBind"
       language="py"
     />
   </TabItem>